 - Ranma ½: Happens at least once to Ranma, as most Martial Arts tropes do.
 Probably the best example is when Cologne was wearing the Phoenix Pill, which would cure the "Curse of the Full Body Cat's Tongue" (a Shapeshifter Mode Lock trapping Ranma in his female form): Cologne challenged the martial artist to snatch the Pill away from her, but Ranma would never be fast enough to do so until he could pluck chestnuts from a roaring fire (a concept that was misinterpreted by the anime as the "Chestnuts Roasting on an Open Fire" attack.)
 In the end, Ranma finally attained this speed, and became too fast for Cologne to notice... but the ancient matriarch cheated and switched out the Phoenix Pill beforehand, aware of Ranma's newfound ability.

-- Dragon Ball has Korin and the Divine Water.
-If Goku wanted a drink from it, he had to get it away from Korin first.
-Of course, getting the water WAS the training, the water was just normal old water.
+- Korin and the Divine Water, which is said to increase one's powers.
+If Goku wanted to drink it, he had to snatch the bottle away from Korin first.
+Of course, climbing up his tower and getting the water WAS the training, and the Divine Water is just ordinary tap water.

 - In AIKI, the first test Kunitoshi gives Kizuki is to catch an ayu fry with one hand - slowly, not by just snatching it up.
 She spends an entire chapter trying to do this (it doesn't help that Metara and Hou Mei keep buying the wrong type of fish).

 - Battle Angel Alita has some fun with this trope.
 After Don Fua reveals himself during the ZOTT finale, he challenges Alita to one of these, saying that if she can lay a hand on him he'll concede victory to her and the Space Angels on behalf of the Space Karate Team.
-In a Crowning Moment of Funny she (non-fatally) puts her fist through his face before he can even finish his sentence.
+She (non-fatally) puts her fist through his face before he can even finish his sentence.
 He reacts by humorously chastising himself for underestimating her abilities like a fool.

-- The Sonic the Hedgehog comic has a variant of the pebble test with Princess Sally; her solution was to hit her teacher's arm, knocking the pebble out, and then grab it.
+- Sonic the Hedgehog (Archie Comics) has a variant of the pebble test with Princess Sally; her solution was to hit her teacher's arm, knocking the pebble out, and then grab it.

 - In one comic set early in the lives of the Teenage Mutant Ninja Turtles, Splinter tries this as a training exercise.
 Raphael distracts him with questions about the rules and then snatches it unexpectedly; Splinter thinks ruefully that being a sensei may be more complicated than he'd thought.